-It’d make sense if you think you can just cut the Archer AX50‘s performance in half to figure out that of the Archer AX10.
-But you’d be so wrong.
+It'd make sense if you think you can just cut the Archer AX50's performance in half to figure out the Archer AX10.
+But you'd be so wrong.

-So, here’s the lowdown: If you just need a dependable Wi-Fi 6 router to share a typical broadband connection in a small household, the TP-Link Archer AX10 fits the bill exceptionally well.
-Are you looking for even slightly more than that?
-Check out other more expensive options, instead.
+So, here's the lowdown: If you need a dependable Wi-Fi 6 router to share a typical broadband connection in a small household and not much else, the TP-Link Archer AX10 fits the bill exceptionally well.

 TP-Link Archer AX10: A Frill-Free Wi-Fi 6 router